kaifishr/VanillaTreeSPH/README.md

 # VanillaTreeSPH
 A simple smoothed-particle hydrodynamics code that uses a tree algorithm to find neighbour particles.
 Each particle in a SPH simulation does not only have a location, a velocity and a mass like in a normal N-body simulation, but can also have pressure and density.

 Here is a simple example of a collision of two bodies consisting of particles of the same mass.
+The small body and the large body consists of 100 and 10000 particles, respectively.
 The initial configuration is shown below:

 <p align="center">
     <img src="https://github.com/KaiFabi/VanillaTreeSPH/blob/master/results/res_id_0.png" height="500">